dhanji/dhanji.github.io/src/main/resources/pages/skeu-ios.markdown

 It may seem tautological to say this, but really, the answer to this argument is in the definition itself.
 These interface elements are
 *ornamental by design*.
-They don't serve a functional purpose just as a desktop wallpaper of the Milky Way does not in any way serve to enchance usability beyond a plain gray background.
+They don't serve a functional purpose just as a desktop wallpaper of the Milky Way does not in any way serve to enhance usability beyond a plain gray background.

 They serve, however, to add elements of style and distinction.
 And more than that to give you a sense of familiarity--in a sense to bring the metaphor closer by reminding you of facets of real world address books, calendars and notebooks.